Ludwig-Laboratory/sarcoma_differentiation_landscape/README.md

 This GitHub repository contains all relevant analysis code for the publication:

-Mapping the Single-cell Differentiation Landscape of Osteosarcoma Danh Dinh Truong*, Corey Weistuch*, Kevin Murgas*, Joseph Deasy, Antonios G. Mikos, Allen Tannenbaum+, and Joseph Ludwig+ Under submission.
+Mapping the Single-cell Differentiation Landscape of Osteosarcoma Danh Dinh Truong*, Corey Weistuch*, Kevin Murgas*, Prasad Admane, Joseph O. Deasy, Antonios G. Mikos, Allen Tannenbaum+, and Joseph Ludwig+
+Under submission.

-All code was developed in joint effort by Danh Truong, Kevin Murgas, and Corey Weistuch.
+All code was developed in joint effort by Danh Truong, Corey Weistuch, and Kevin Murgas.
 Any questions about code implementation are welcome.

 A summary of the code used in the following analysis steps:
 1. Preparation of RNA-sequencing data (including quality control and pre-processing):